-- Whether there is evidence to support availability of the intervention, if applicable, for the proposed clinical trial. - To what degree the intervention addresses the clinical need(s) described. - How the intervention advances patient care beyond the currently available interventions. - Whether IND or IDE application has been submitted/approved to the FDA, if applicable.
-For investigator-sponsored INDs, whether there is institutional support to serve as a sponsor and whether they are equipped to assume the monitoring required by the FDA. - Whether measures are described to ensure the consistency of dosing of the intervention, if applicable.
+- Whether there is evidence of support, indicating availability of the intervention from its source, for the duration of the proposed clinical trial (if applicable). - To what degree the intervention addresses the clinical need(s) described. - To what degree the PI has provided preclinical and/or clinical evidence to support the safety of the intervention. - How the intervention compares with currently available interventions and/or standards of care. - Whether a member of the study team holds the IND/IDE, or whether the application includes evidence to support that the IND/IDE application will be submitted within 60 days of award (if applicable). - For investigator-sponsored INDs, whether there is institutional support to serve as a sponsor and whether they are equipped to assume the monitoring required by the FDA. - To what degree the data collection instruments (e.g., surveys, questionnaires), if applicable, are appropriate to the proposed study. - Whether measures are described to ensure the consistency of dosing of active ingredients for nutritional supplements (if applicable).